JaeHyun1031/RESTAPI/README.md

 + Status Code
   + 200
-    + REST API works properly.
+    + REST API worked properly.
   + 404
     + REST API couldn't find the patient with the SSN the user put.
   + 401